MineKing9534/KORMite/README.md

 ```

 ### Data Objects
 DataObject is an interface that your row classes can implement to simplify some operations.
 It allows calling `.insert()`, `.update()` and `.delete()` directly on the object.
 It also has the methods `beforeWrite` and `afterRead` that you can override to listen to the corresponding event.

-Lastly, it has a utility method that allows you to select a list of rows from another table, that reference this object with some column.
+Lastly, it has a utility method that allows you to select a list of rows from another table which reference this object with some column.

 ### Custom Tables
 You can also create custom interfaces that allow you to predefine certain operations that can then be used later: